 At ITRex, we live by the rule of “start small, deploy fast, and learn from your mistakes.”
 And we suggest our customers follow the same mantra — especially when implementing artificial intelligence in business.

 Gartner reports that only 53% of AI projects make it from prototypes to production.
-One reason for this may be companies’ failure to replicate the results they’ve achieved with their POCs in sterile test environments in real life, with AI algorithms consuming data from multiple sources and enhancing different processes.
+One reason for this may be companies’ failure to replicate the results they’ve achieved with their proof of concepts (POCs) in sterile test environments in real life, with AI algorithms consuming data from multiple sources and enhancing different processes.

-A pragmatic approach to adopt AI is to have a bigger picture in the back of your mind instead of focusing on isolated proof of concepts (POC) for the selected use cases, even though the latter might look like a low-hanging fruit compared to ambitious moonshot initiatives.
+A pragmatic approach to adopt AI is to have a bigger picture in the back of your mind instead of focusing on isolated POCs for the selected use cases, even though the latter might look like a low-hanging fruit compared to ambitious moonshot initiatives.